 - Talk to your audience.
 Don’t be afraid to use first- and second-person pronouns.

 - Keep it brief.
 Avoid long-winded sentences and convoluted paragraphs.

-Tone refers to the manner in which we speak.
-For instance, you might use a casual, informal tone when communicating with prospective students on a website.
-But when creating a white paper about new research being completed by a school, a more formal tone is appropriate.
+You might use a casual, informal tone when communicating with prospective students on a website.
+But when you’re creating an invitation for a lecture presented by a prominent researcher, a more formal tone is appropriate.

 Throughout this book, we will show you how your tone should change depending on context, affecting not only your word choices, but also your selection of color, font, and graphic features.